 Melissa Sachs Joins Prologis as VP, Global Head of Corporate Communications

-Prior to DCT, Sachs was director of communications for the Americas region at Western Union (NYSE: WU).
+Prior to DCT, Melissa was director of communications for the Americas region at Western Union (NYSE: WU).
 She led communications for the company’s U.S. and international product management with a strong emphasis on building the company’s reputation externally.
-A results-oriented communicator, Sachs architected Western Union’s 2010 multi-million dollar, dual-language communications plan, which led to significantly increased revenue for all product lines.
+A results-oriented communicator, Melissa architected Western Union’s 2010 multi-million dollar, dual-language communications plan, which led to significantly increased revenue for all product lines.

-Sachs also spent five years with International Flavors & Fragrances (NYSE: IFF) where she managed external communications and media relations.
+Melissa also spent five years with International Flavors & Fragrances (NYSE: IFF) where she managed external communications and media relations.
 Like Western Union, IFF was a global company.
-According to Sachs, one aspect that appealed to her about Prologis was the opportunity to work with diverse people from around the world, something she thoroughly enjoyed at Western Union and IFF.
+According to Melissa, one aspect that appealed to her about Prologis was the opportunity to work with diverse people from around the world, something she thoroughly enjoyed at Western Union and IFF.